Become A Medical Assistant

 - Performing Phlebotomy Procedures

-Gwinnett Colleges & Institute offers medical assisting courses to gain essential skills and training to achieve entry-level positions in this career field.
+Gwinnett Colleges & Institute offers medical assisting program courses to gain essential skills and training to achieve entry-level positions in this career field.
 These courses will be the first step in starting a rewarding career.
 All Gwinnett College & Institute campuses offer diploma programs with the Orlando, Lilburn, Marietta, and Sandy Springs also offering medical assisting associate degree programs.

 Employment of medical assistants is projected to grow 19 percent from 2019 to 2029, according to the U.S. Bureau of Labor Statistics*.
 The demand for medical assistant courses is projected to grow based on the aging baby boomer population and the increased demand for preventative care.
 An increase in physicians will in turn increase the demand for medical assistants to complete clinical and clerical tasks, allowing the physician to see additional patients.

 Because you are making the commitment to seek career-focused Medical Assistant training program courses, we commit ourselves to providing you with exceptional customer service each step of the way.
 All of our school instructors possess education or experience in Medical Assisting which provides you with a quality learning experience.
 While we do not guarantee employment, we provide continuous career services assistance upon graduation from your Medical assistant program.
 Get started on your new career by attending a school that offers programs in the area.

 Medical assisting is listed as one of the 20 fastest growing occupations by the U.S. Bureau of Labor Statistics**.